wkeahi/locker/README.md

 Open the Command Palette (Ctrl+Shift+P/Cmd+Shift+P) and search `Remote-Containers: Open Container in Folder`.
 Then select your local `locker` folder.
 VS Code will then prompt you if you would like to import the build, confirm.
 This will run `sbt bloopInstall`.
 After it is done compiling, you can use features such as "Go to Definition."

+Additionally, this repo imposes a few settings to VS Code.
+To avoid unwanted features the settings are minimal, but you should take a look at [the file](https://github.com/wkeahi/locker/blob/main/settings.json).
+Namely, lila's `.scalafmt` will be used and files will be formatted on save.